QCW Tesla Coil Gun

 Why?

-I started this project at the end of High school as a sort of personal capstone project.
-While I am sure there is no functional use for a tesla coil mounted into a backpack, I have learned so much while undertaking this project and I hope you will agree the finished project is suitably cool.
+I started this project at the end of High school as a personal capstone project.
+While I am sure there is no functional use for a tesla coil backpack I have learned so much while undertaking this project, and to me it has been worth it.

-I took so many photos while this project developed, I have attached a few of my favorites below
+I took lots of photos while this project was under development, I have attached a few of my favorites below

 The finished Hand Piece

-After 3 different revisions I landed on this combo of laser cut, 3d printed, pieces.
-The handle contains the control electronics and hopefully the careful grounding makes this as safe as it could be
+After 3 different revisions I landed on this combo of laser cut and 3d printed pieces.
+The handle contains the control electronics and with careful grounding I tried to make this project as safe as possible.

 The State of the Lab

 Towards the end of the project the "lab" underneath the bed in my dorm got a little out of hand.
-Testing was not easy in the space because I could reach both walls while standing in the middle of my room.
+Testing was not easy in the space because the project required so many tools and components to be on my small desk at once.

 Early Testing

-Before anything even got put into the pelican case there was so much troubleshooting.
-I like this photo because at this point it felt impossible that it would ever be finished
+Before anything even got put into the pelican case there was lots of troubleshooting to do.
+I like this photo because at this point it felt impossible that it would ever be finished but of course I just needed to push on.

 Taking Form